williamchuang/the_project/README.md

 [IB API Codel Guide](https://interactivebrokers.github.io)

 Since 2018 that I started to write the first line of code of this project, there started to have more and more <br /> well-written introduction on how to use IB Gateway, i.e. the API provided by IB.
-For instance,<br />
+They are listed in the following:<br />

 [Anthony Ng's Github](https://github.com/anthonyng2/ib)<br />